Synod 2021 - 2023

 People who were not able to participate in a Listening Circle, or who wanted to offer their own personal reflections, were invited to complete our Listening Church response form.

 Dominican Fr.
-Timothy Radcliffe, former Master of the order of the Preachers, reflects on the importance of "daring to listen" as part of the Church's path toward the 2023 Synod of Bishops.
+Timothy Radcliffe, former Master of the Order of the Preachers, reflects on the importance of "daring to listen" as part of the Church's journey of synodality.

 Adsumus, Sancte Spiritus: Prayer of invocation to the Holy Spirit